 I’m happy to say it’s that time again!
 October presents us with our quarterly opportunity to interrogate colour expert and consultant Karen Haller about the psychology behind the use of colour in interior design.
-Karen has already given us an insight into yellow and grey in the two previous posts that have been part of the Karen’s Quarterly Colour Psychology Questions series.
-And in this post we will explore the use of magnolia in interiors.
+Karen has already given us an insight into using yellow in interiors and using grey in interiors in the two previous posts that have been part of Karen’s Quarterly Colour Psychology Questions series.
+And in this post, we will explore the use of magnolia in interiors.

-Now don’t get me wrong, I would much rather a neutral colour scheme than some hiddeous, garish wallpaper that screams of someone else’s personality.
-But it did get me thinking, why is this colour so popular?
+Now don’t get me wrong, I would much rather a neutral colour scheme than some hideous, garish wallpaper that screams of someone else’s personality.
+But it did get me thinking, why is using magnolia in interiors so popular?
 What reactions does it provoke and how does it make people feel?
-And above all, I wanted to know which colours should be pared with magnolia for best effect.
+And above all, I wanted to know what colours go with magnolia for best effect.

 So once again, I put all my questions to Karen and here’s what she said:

-Magnolia has become the colour of choice for landlords who are renting out property, or by people trying to sell their property.
+Magnolia has become the colour of choice for landlords who are renting out a property, or people trying to sell their property.
 Why is this?